usnistgov/ShopbotPyQt/README.md

 4. Preview, record, and snap frames for two webcams using OpenCV (https://pypi.org/project/opencv-python/)
 5. Control Fluigent pressure controller with a variable number of channels.
 Includes a running display of the pressures coming out of each channel.
 Repo includes files for Fluigent SDK (https://github.com/Fluigent/fgt-SDK)

 This GUI enables the user to coordinate Fluigent, Shopbot, and camera functions.
-For example, if you want to turn on the first Fluigent channel at some point in the print, insert a line into the .sbp file: 'SO, 1, 1'.
-To turn off the channel, insert 'SO, 1, 0'.
-To turn on channel 2, insert 'SO, 2, 1'.
-The GUI will watch for those signals and automatically turn the pressure on and off during printing.

-If you want to record videos during a print, use the appropriate checkboxes in the camera sections.
-Cameras will automatically start recording when the first pressure channel is turned on and stop recording when the last pressure channel is turned off.
-Alternatively, if you don't use the pressure channels at all, the cameras will start and end when the Shopbot starts and stops running the file.

 This build is written specifically for Windows.
-To switch to a different OS, you will at the very least need to modify the functions sbBox.connectKeys() and sbBox.getSBFlag(), where python querying a specific windows registry key that allows the GUI to talk to the Shopbot software.

-Coordinating the shopbot with the cameras and Fluigent relies on the output flags that you can see in the Sb3 software.
+To run this code on another OS, you will need to make changes to flags.py and general.py, at the very least.
+Coordinating the Shopbot with the cameras and Fluigent relies on the output flags that you can see in the Sb3 software.
 These flags are stored as windows registry keys, usually held in 'Software\\VB and VBA Program Settings\\Shopbot\\UserData'.
-This is designed for a shopbot with four output flags, a Fluigent with two channels, and three cameras.
+This is designed for a Shopbot with 12 output flags, a Fluigent with two channels, and three cameras.

-When the shopbot runs a program that sets the output flags, it first turns on output flag 4 (1-indexed).
-Then, it asks the user to let it turn on the spindle.
-(You should say yes.)
-This python GUI will watch those output flags for commands.
-If flag 3 (1-indexed) is turned on, the checked cameras will take a picture.
-If flag 1 is turned on, Fluigent channel 1 (1-indexed) will turn on to whatever is inserted into "Run Pressure".
-If there is a second channel, flag 2 will turn on Fluigent channel 2.
-When the shopbot is done with the whole file, it will turn off all output flags, and the python GUI will take that as a sign that it is time to stop recording.
+For instructions on interacting with the GUI, see the user_guide folder in this repo, or https://htmlpreview.github.io/?https://github.com/usnistgov/ShopbotPyQt/blob/main/user_guide/index.html.

 ## Data Use Notes

 This code is publicly available according to the NIST statements of copyright, fair use and licensing; see https://www.nist.gov/director/copyright-fair-use-and-licensing-statements-srd-data-and-software

 You may cite the use of this code as follows:
-> Friedrich, L., & Seppala, J.E.
-(2022), ShopbotPyQt, Version 1.0.4, National Institute of Standards and Technology (Accessed XXXX-XX-XX)
+> Friedrich, L., & Vining, B.L.
+(2022), ShopbotPyQt, Version XXX, National Institute of Standards and Technology (Accessed XXXX-XX-XX)

 ## File Overview

+- `README.md`

-- *README.md*
+- `LICENSE`

-- *LICENSE*
+- `requirements.txt`

 - **pythonGUI**
     Python files for the GUI

     - **configs**
         - `config.yml`
-            Define settings that are saved from session to session, like file locations, camera frame rate, etc.
+            Define settings that are saved from session to session, like file locations, camera frame rate, etc. This should be unique to your computer, not updated from the main Github repo.
+To save time, you may want to copy config_default.yml to config.yml on the first run and update file paths and variables as needed.

         - `config_default.yml`
             Default settings.
 This file is copied to `config.yml` if there is no `config.yml` file.
-Note: here, you can assign Shopbot output flags to each device in your GUI.
-These flags are 1-indexed, to match the Shopbot nomenclature.

         - `densities.yml`
             List of saved densities for saved fluids.